Baileys Brownies (gluten-free option)

 Why no vegan option?

-After the dairy-free version came out so well, I had a little hope that a vegan version would work, too.
+After the dairy-free version came out so well, I had some hope that a vegan version would work, too.
 But it didn’t.

 But the result was much better with this recipe!
 The brownies just aren’t perfect when using chia eggs, and that’s why I’m not listing a vegan option.

-When using chia eggs (I used 2 tablespoons ground chia seeds + 5 tablespoons of water), the brownies seemed a bit fried around the edges.
+When I used a chia egg, the brownies seemed a bit fried around the edges.
 They were quite chewy and hard.

 The inner part was good, though!
 They didn’t seem to rise as much as the egg version.

-I should say that I only tested the chia eggs with gluten-free flour.
+I should say that I only tested the chia egg with gluten-free flour.
 It could be that egg subs work fine with wheat flour.

 Sometimes gluten-free flour plus chia eggs are just too many changes for a recipe to work perfectly.